 But where else should you be focusing your baby’s safety efforts?
 Installing outlet covers to protect your baby from any shocks is a good start.
 Electrical safety, especially when it comes to your newest arrival, is a lot more encompassing than that.

-Here are five safety tips from Eaton to help you babyproof your new addition.
+Here are five safety tips to help you babyproof your new addition.

 5) Install Tamper-Resistant Receptacles